-Marathon Patent Group, Inc. (the "Company" or "we") is a patent licensing company serving a wide range of patent owners from Fortune 500 companies to independent inventors.
-The Company provides its clients advice and services that enable them to realize financial and strategic returns on their intellectual property rights.
-Our operating subsidiaries acquire patent assets, partner with patent holders, and monetize patent portfolios through actively managed patent licensing campaigns.
+We are a patent licensing company serving a wide range of patent owners from Fortune 500 to independent inventors.
+We provide our clients advice and services that enable them to realize financial and strategic returns on their intellectual property rights.
+We acquire patent assets, partners with patent holders, and monetizes patent portfolios through actively managed patent licensing campaigns.